kkrruumm/void-install-script/README.md

 efistub setup will *not* provide full-disk-encryption as /boot will not be encrypted.

-However, root will be encrypted using luks2 defaults instead of luks1, since grub is no longer a constraint here.
+However, root will be encrypted using luks2 instead of luks1, since grub is no longer a constraint here.

 This setup would be very well complimented by secure boot.